presidential-innovation-fellows/AI-guide-pilot/README.md

 # Artificial Intelligence Playbook

-A 10x project to pilot a process to educate stakeholders about buying artificial intelligence.
+A 10x project to pilot a process to educate stakeholders about assessing and buying artificial intelligence tools.

 This repository is for document storage and issue-tracking.